JCSDA/spack-stack/README.md

 <img src="https://user-images.githubusercontent.com/8006981/234488735-45b2c5fa-1de6-47ad-ae3b-4a6829ae49b9.png" width="425">

-Spack-stack is a framework for installing software libraries to support NOAA's Unified Forecast System (UFS) and the Joint Effort for Data assimilation Integration (JEDI) applications on a range of R&D and operational platforms.
+Spack-stack is a framework for installing software libraries to support NOAA's Unified Forecast System (UFS) applications and the Joint Effort for Data assimilation Integration (JEDI) coupled to several Earth system prediction models (MPAS, NEPTUNE, UM, GEOS).

+Spack-stack supports installations on a range of R&D and operational platforms.
-Spack-stack provides a set of installation templates (package lists), default package settings, system configurations for a range of [macOS and Linux workstation, HPC, and cloud platforms](https://spack-stack.readthedocs.io/en/latest/PreConfiguredSites.html), and Spack extensions, and uses a fork of the
+It provides a set of installation templates (package lists), default package settings, system configurations for a range of [macOS and Linux workstation, HPC, and cloud platforms](https://spack-stack.readthedocs.io/en/latest/PreConfiguredSites.html), and Spack extensions, and uses a fork of the
 [Spack repository](https://github.com/spack/spack).
 [Spack](https://spack.io/) is a